 “Yes,” Little Mischief replied, taking a few steps closer while making shadows swirl around her to show off her powers and hopefully intimidate the woman.
 “And you need to answer my question or this is going to get nasty.”

 The woman cocked her head to the side and smiled, chuckling slightly.
 “Oh, there’s no need for all that.
 And yes, I am The Mechanic.
 Some of those silly boys who are always bringing me cars probably told you where to find me, right?”

 “Yes, after I handed them off to the cops.”
 Little Mischief was still trying to sound intimidating but was realizing she was failing.
-The Mechanic wasn’t intimidated at all, and that was starting to make her attempted intimidation feel foolish.
-Her menacing, dark brooding heroine of the night routine was being complexly ignored.
-And not by some lark hulking villain, but by a young woman that was a tall, leggy blond who was built like a supermodel and whose skimpy outfit made her look like she was modeling in some car themed pinup calendar.
-There was nothing about her that seemed to be a threat, nothing that made her feel like trying to intimidate her was even appropriate.
+The Mechanic wasn’t intimidated by her at all and that was starting to make her attempted intimidation feel foolish.
+Her menacing, dark brooding heroine-of-the-night routine was being completely ignored.
+And not by some large hulking villain, but by a young woman that was a tall, leggy blond who was built like a supermodel and whose skimpy outfit made her look like she was modeling in some car-themed pinup calendar.
+There was nothing about the woman that seemed to be a threat, nothing that made her feel like trying to intimidate her was even appropriate.

 “I always told those silly boys they’d get themselves in trouble if they kept bringing me cars that weren’t theirs,” The Mechanic said with a shrug, sounding like she was a ditzy college coed talking about boys bringing her gifts.
 Then, totally changing her tone she cocked an eyebrow and asked, “Do you want a beer?”

 “What?”
 Little Mischief said, not certain she had heard her right and thrown off by the sudden change in tone.

 “A beer?” the woman asked again.
 She turned and walked to a nearby mini-fridge, opening it up and taking out two cold beers.
 “You know, one of these?
 Or do you heroines not drink?”